 For Facebook Live:

-- The platform only provides the recommended max bitrate of 4,000 kbps for video.
+- The platform provides the recommended max bitrate of 4,000 kbps for video.
 For audio, it recommends up to 128 kbps.
-The maximum resolution is 720p, with 30 frames reproduced per second.
-In total, aim at an upload speed of 5.7 Mbps.
+The maximum resolution is 1080p, with 60 frames reproduced per second.
+In total, aim at an upload speed of 6 to 7 Mbps.

-- For 720p video at 30 frames per second, a bitrate between 2,500 to 4,000 kbps would do.
+- For 720p video at 30 frames per second, a bitrate between 2,500 and 4,000 kbps would do.
 That translates to upload speeds between 3.2 Mbps and around 5 Mbps.

 - For 720p video at 60 frames per second, the bitrate should be between 3,500 and 5,000 kbps.
 In terms of upload speeds, that means between 4.4 Mbps and 6.2 Mbps.